$381.74 Million in Sales Expected for Acushnet Holdings Corp. (NYSE:GOLF) This Quarter

-Wall Street brokerages predict that Acushnet Holdings Corp.
-(NYSE:GOLF) will announce $381.74 million in sales for the current quarter, Zacks reports.
-Five analysts have made estimates for Acushnet’s earnings, with the lowest sales estimate coming in at $379.30 million and the highest estimate coming in at $383.30 million.
-Acushnet posted sales of $420.49 million during the same quarter last year, which suggests a negative year over year growth rate of 9.2%.
-The business is expected to announce its next earnings results on Thursday, February 24th.
+Analysts forecast that Acushnet Holdings Corp.
+(NYSE:GOLF) will report sales of $381.74 million for the current fiscal quarter, according to Zacks.
+Five analysts have issued estimates for Acushnet’s earnings.
+The lowest sales estimate is $379.30 million and the highest is $383.30 million.
+Acushnet reported sales of $420.49 million in the same quarter last year, which indicates a negative year over year growth rate of 9.2%.
+The company is scheduled to announce its next quarterly earnings report on Thursday, February 24th.

-According to Zacks, analysts expect that Acushnet will report full-year sales of $2.11 billion for the current fiscal year.
-For the next fiscal year, analysts anticipate that the business will report sales of $2.12 billion, with estimates ranging from $2.07 billion to $2.16 billion.
-Zacks’ sales calculations are a mean average based on a survey of analysts that cover Acushnet.
+On average, analysts expect that Acushnet will report full-year sales of $2.11 billion for the current financial year.
+For the next fiscal year, analysts expect that the company will report sales of $2.12 billion, with estimates ranging from $2.07 billion to $2.16 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Acushnet.

 Acushnet (NYSE:GOLF) last released its quarterly earnings results on Thursday, November 4th.
-The company reported $0.52 earnings per share for the quarter, topping analysts’ consensus estimates of $0.14 by $0.38.
-The business had revenue of $521.60 million during the quarter, compared to the consensus estimate of $430.53 million.
+The company reported $0.52 earnings per share for the quarter, beating analysts’ consensus estimates of $0.14 by $0.38.
+The business had revenue of $521.60 million for the quarter, compared to the consensus estimate of $430.53 million.
 Acushnet had a net margin of 10.56% and a return on equity of 21.12%.
-The business’s quarterly revenue was up 8.0% compared to the same quarter last year.
-During the same quarter last year, the company earned $0.84 earnings per share.
+Acushnet’s revenue for the quarter was up 8.0% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.84 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 17th.
-Shareholders of record on Friday, December 3rd will be issued a dividend of $0.165 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 17th.
+Shareholders of record on Friday, December 3rd will be paid a dividend of $0.165 per share.
 The ex-dividend date of this dividend is Thursday, December 2nd.
-This represents a $0.66 annualized dividend and a yield of 1.17%.
-Acushnet’s payout ratio is presently 21.85%.
+This represents a $0.66 dividend on an annualized basis and a yield of 1.18%.
+Acushnet’s payout ratio is 21.85%.

-In other Acushnet news, insider Christopher Aaron Lindner sold 11,196 shares of Acushnet stock in a transaction dated Monday, November 8th.
-The stock was sold at an average price of $57.08, for a total transaction of $639,067.68.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-54.10% of the stock is currently owned by insiders.
+In other news, insider Christopher Aaron Lindner sold 11,196 shares of the firm’s stock in a transaction that occurred on Monday, November 8th.
+The shares were sold at an average price of $57.08, for a total value of $639,067.68.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Corporate insiders own 54.10% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the business.
-WASHINGTON TRUST Co purchased a new position in Acushnet during the 2nd quarter valued at about $25,000.
-FORA Capital LLC bought a new stake in shares of Acushnet in the 1st quarter valued at approximately $31,000.
-Eagle Bay Advisors LLC bought a new stake in shares of Acushnet in the 2nd quarter valued at approximately $63,000.
-Kings Point Capital Management bought a new stake in shares of Acushnet in the 3rd quarter valued at approximately $60,000.
-Finally, Consolidated Planning Corp bought a new stake in shares of Acushnet in the 3rd quarter valued at approximately $89,000.
-48.58% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Kayne Anderson Rudnick Investment Management LLC grew its position in shares of Acushnet by 16.4% during the 2nd quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 8,441,641 shares of the company’s stock worth $417,017,000 after buying an additional 1,190,847 shares during the period.
+FMR LLC grew its position in shares of Acushnet by 558.1% during the 2nd quarter.
+FMR LLC now owns 871,665 shares of the company’s stock worth $43,060,000 after buying an additional 739,222 shares during the period.
+Victory Capital Management Inc. grew its position in shares of Acushnet by 13,148.4% during the 3rd quarter.
+Victory Capital Management Inc. now owns 603,067 shares of the company’s stock worth $28,163,000 after buying an additional 598,515 shares during the period.
+London Co. of Virginia acquired a new stake in shares of Acushnet during the 3rd quarter worth approximately $22,836,000.
+Finally, Amundi Pioneer Asset Management Inc. grew its position in shares of Acushnet by 80.4% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 467,827 shares of the company’s stock worth $10,826,000 after buying an additional 208,527 shares during the period.
+Institutional investors and hedge funds own 48.58% of the company’s stock.

 Acushnet Holdings Corp. engages in the design, development, manufacture, and distribution of golf products.
 It operates through the following segments: Titleist Golf Balls, Titleist Golf Clubs, Titleist Golf Gear, FootJoy Golf Wear, and Other.
 The Titleist Golf Balls segment involves in the design and manufacture of golf balls.